 To figure out how much of an emergency fund you need, really think carefully about where you are in your life and what you need out of an emergency fund.

-But just a few years ago it was a very different story.
-Three years ago I was single, living alone, and barely making ends meet.
+But just a few years ago, it was a very different story.
+A few years ago, I was single, living alone, and barely making ends meet.
 If I had lost my job during that time, it would have immediately been an emergency.